CharlesWiltgen/how-to-podcast/editing.md

 If you have guests, an additional goal might be to remove anything that might make them sound stupid or unsure.

+Expect to spend 2 minutes editing for every minute of recorded source.

 ### School of thought #3: NPR quality

 Edit with a bias for perfection, even if it involves making edits that savvier listeners might pick up.

+Expect to spend 3+ minutes editing for every minute of recorded source.

 ## Tools